-The Provost's Advisory Board for Academic Community Engagement supports the Center for Service Learning in enhancing and promoting service learning at Western Carolina University.
+The Provost's Advisory Board for Academic Community Engagement supports the Center for Community Engagement and Service Learning in enhancing and promoting service learning at Western Carolina University.
 Specifically, the Board reviews service-learning initiatives, recommends pertinent policies and procedures, and promotes reciprocal relationships among campus and community stakeholders.

-Chaired by Rick Westerman, Executive Director of Habitat for Humanity of Macon/Jackson County, the 14-member Board is composed of faculty, staff/administrators, students, and community partners.
-The 2013-2014 Board consists of five faculty members, five administrators, one student, and three community partners.
+Chaired by Beth Wall-Bassett, Associate Professor of Nutrition and Dietetics, the 12-member Board is composed of faculty, staff/administrators, students, and community partners.
+The 2020-21 Board consists of two faculty members, four administrators, two students, and four community partners.

 Director, Coulter Faculty Commons, WCU

 Executive Director, Haywood Pathways Center

 Executive Director, HIGHTS